How to Stop Human Review of Amazon Alexa Voice Recordings

 Introduction

 Have you ever been worried that someone is spying on you through your Amazon Alexa device?
 Well, you may be right.
 In mid-2019 it was discovered that Amazon, Google and Apple have been having people review user voice recordings without giving users the option to opt out of having those recordings reviewed.
 If you don’t like the idea of other people listening to your Alexa voice recordings, I’ll show you how to opt out.
-Examples of all instructions in the steps can be seen in both the YouTube video above and the image collection located beneath the steps.
+Examples of all instructions in the steps can be seen in the YouTube video below.

 Steps to Opt Out of Human Review of Your Alexa Voice Recordings